What is hammer toe or mallet toe?

 - Age — hammer toe or mallet toe affect older people more than younger people but all ages can develop the conditions.

-- Sex — women are more likely to develop hammer or mallet toe.
+- Gender — women are more likely to develop hammer or mallet toe.

 - Heredity — hammer toe or mallet toe can be passed down from parents.